Bootstrapping Globally Optimal Variational Calculus Solutions: Examples from the Theory of Framed Space Curves

 \subsection{Simultaneous Optimal Reparameterization and Roll Modification}

-In the physical robotics problem discussed earlier, it was desirable to combine the optimal twist and curve reparametrization results.
-This can be done by first solving for the optimal twist and setting $R(s)$, followed by performing the optimal curve reparametrization, resulting in $(R_{FS}(s^*(t)) R_1(\theta^*(s^*(t))),{\bf x}(s^*(t))$.
+In the physical robotics problem discussed earlier, it was desirable to combine the optimal roll and curve reparametrization results.
+This can be done by first solving for the optimal roll and setting $R(s)$, followed by performing the optimal curve reparametrization, resulting in the frame $(R_{FS}(s^*(t)) R_1(\theta^*(s^*(t))),{\bf x}(s^*(t))$.
 A natural question to ask is if this composition of optimal solutions to subproblems optimally solves the larger composite problem.
 In general one would expect composition of optimal solutions to smaller problems to be suboptimal on the larger space.
-But in the case of optimal curve reparametrization and twisting, the directions are in a sense orthogonal and commuting (local twisting and extension about/along the same vector).
+But in the case of optimal curve reparametrization and rolling, the directions are in a sense orthogonal and commuting (local rolling and extension about/along the same vector).

 Moreover, this problem of simultaneous curve reparameterization and optimal roll distribution serves as a concrete application of the class of bootstrapping problems discussed earlier in this paper.
 Start with a curve initially parameterized by arclength, $\xx(s)$ for $s \in [0,1]$, and with the Frenet frames $[\xx(s), R_{FS}(s)]$.
-We seek a new set of smoothly evolving reference frames of the form $[\xx(t), R(t)] = [\xx(s(t)), R_{FS}(s(t)) R_1(\theta(s(t)))]$, where $R_1(\theta)$ is an added twist, or roll, of the Frenet frames about the tangent together with a reparameterization $s=s(t)$.
+We seek a new set of smoothly evolving reference frames of the form $[\xx(t), R(t)] = [\xx(s(t)), R_{FS}(s(t)) R_1(\theta(s(t)))]$, where $R_1(\theta)$ is an added roll, of the Frenet frames about the tangent together with a reparameterization $s=s(t)$.

 A cost function in the two variables $(s(t),\theta(t))$ can be constructed of the form \beaq C &\doteq& \half \int_{0}^{1} \left\{\half r^2 {\rm tr}(\dot{R} \dot{R}^T) + \dot{\xx} \cdot \dot{\xx} \right\} dt \\ &=& \half \int_{0}^{1} \left\{ (r^2 \kappa^2(s) + 1) \dot{s}^2 + r^2(\tau(s) \dot{s} + \dot{\theta})^2 \right\} dt. \eeaq This functional is the same form as in (\ref{bootst33}) with $\theta$ taking the place of $\bftheta$ and $s$ taking the place of $\qq$.
 If the second term in the integral is zero, then the remaining term is a one-dimensional variational problem with $f(s,\dot{s},t) = \half m(s) (\dot{s})^2$ for which a globally minimal solution can be obtained.
 From the previous discussion about bootstrapping, Theorem \ref{boot2thm} guarantees the global optimality of the composite problem.